124

 Dear Friends,

-My wish is that your path leads you to a Telephone of the Wind as you walk with grief, a place where the wind will take your words to the ones you love who have walked ahead.
+I hope your path leads you to discover a Wind Phone, a space where the wind will take your words to those you love who have gone ahead.

 ~Amy